openflighthpc/use.openflighthpc.org/docs/source/index.rst

 Welcome to the openFlightHPC Compute Usage documentation!
 =========================================================

-This site contains the documentation to get you started with using an openFlightHPC Compute cluster.
-It provides details for accessing the cluster, exploring the various features of the cluster and examples of common workflows with the cluster.
+This site contains the documentation to get you started with using an openFlightHPC Compute research environment.
+It provides details for accessing the research environment, exploring the various features of the research environment and examples of common workflows with the research environment.

 Acknowledgements
 ----------------